dnbt777/blog/README.md

 ## Meta Learning (Formerly Learn How to Learn)
-Meta learning is a positive feedback loop (exponential growth).
+<i color="#222">Meta learning is a positive feedback loop (exponential growth).
 The faster you learn **how to learn**, the faster you **learn** how to learn.

 7 years ago I started focusing on meta learning once I saw it was a positive feedback loop, and only within the last few years have I seen meaningful compounding effects.
-This blog series contains articles on learning concepts/strategies to speed up your own positive feedback loop.
+This blog series contains articles on learning concepts/strategies to speed up your own positive feedback loop.</i>

 [How I Cured My Procrastination](https://learnhowtolearn.org/how-i-cured-procrastination/)